I feel like shit today.

 I’m a manipulator.
 I manipulate people to get what I want.
 It’s not intentional–it’s not even me–but it’s the truth.

-I ate my way to a (semi)healthy weight so I could go to Northwestern only to crash my weight when I got there.
+I ate my way to a (semi) healthy weight so I could go to Northwestern only to crash my weight when I got there.
 I begged my parents to send me to a treatment center then tricked them into pulling me out three weeks early–against medical advice.

 The hardest thing I ever did was seek higher care.
 The most excruciating time of my life was those three months where I had absolutely no control.
 And I know it was worth it.
 But did I screw it all up by coming home early and grabbing the reins?
 Can I be trusted with my own well-being?

 A week before my discharge, I sat in the dietitian’s office bawling about my weight range and how much I despised my body.
 Disgust hit me every time I stood up, sat down, took a step, or took a breath.
 I wanted to grab a knife and cut myself out of my skin.
 I begged her to take a second look at my growth charts, to lower my weight range just three pounds.
 The three pounds that would lead me to happiness.
 Hell, I’d even take two pounds!
 I was desperate.
 But she wouldn’t budge.
+She said 3 pounds were just one day’s weight fluctuation, anyway.

 “Am I always going to feel this way?”
 I asked once my tantrum had subsided.